-One of the old sayings in trading is to let your profits run and cut the losses.
+One of the old sayings in trading is to let your profits run and cut your losses.
 Easier said than done, right?
-In theory, the overall principle is a sound one: it leads to disciplined trading and the account growing.
-In reality, it is not that easy.
+In theory, the overall principle is a sound one: It leads to disciplined trading and the account growing.
+In reality, though, it is not that easy.
 Forex markets are known for the fake moves that are happening all the time.
-Therefore, if one is cutting the losses on a fake move, he/she will end up buying/selling the same pair once again after the move proves to be a fake one.
-Nevertheless, the overall principle is a solid one and we should mention it here on the Forex Trading Academy.
-What should also be done is to highlight the good and bad things about this principle and what the best approach to trading the Forex market is.
+Therefore, if one cuts the losses on a fake move, he/she will end up buying/selling the same pair once again after the move has been proven to be a fake one.
+Nevertheless, the overall principle is a solid one, and it deserves a mention here on the Forex Trading Academy.
+What we should also do is to highlight the good and bad things about this principle, and what the best approach to trading the Forex market is.

 Money Management Principles

-Money management deals with traders following a set of rules designed to protect the trading account from losses.
-Without a proper money management system, succeeding in trading is almost impossible.
-Such a system takes into account losses as well.
+Money management deals with traders following a set of rules designed to protect their trading accounts from losses.
+Without a proper money management system, success in trading is almost impossible.
+Such a system takes into account losses as well as gains.
 If one is trading with the idea that losses can never occur, then the battle is lost before the start.
-The idea is to find a way to navigate through good and bad trades in such a way that over time the trading account is growing.
-The main point is/should be for the account to grow over time.
-In trading, like in life, there are good and bad periods, as nothing goes in one direction only.
-Sometimes there are things that affect traders, outside things, and this will be seen in the trading account.
-In theory, it is very simple: stay focused and follow the trading system.
-The reality is different and this has much to do with the human nature we’re bound to respect.
+The idea is to find a way to navigate through good and bad trades in such a way that over time the trading account grows.
+The main point is (or should be) that the account should grow over time.
+In trading, as in life, there are good and bad periods, as nothing moves in only one direction.
+Sometimes there are things that affect traders – outside things – and this will be seen in the trading account.
+In theory, it is very simple: Stay focused and follow the trading system.
+The reality is different, though, and this has much to do with the human nature we’re bound to respect.

-If letting your profits run is one thing, cutting the losses is another.
-This is the most difficult thing to be done in trading and there are very few people that respect this principle.
+If letting your profits run is one thing, cutting your losses is another.
+This is the most difficult thing to do in trading, and there are very few people who respect this principle.
 This is why the percentage of winning traders is so small.
 Traders are not cutting losses when they should be cut!
 There are many reasons for this, but again, human nature dominates this chapter too.
-Because Forex is full of fake moves, there’s always the belief “the market” is going against you.
-No matter what, the market is going for your stop and by the time it is reached, the trend reverses.
+Because Forex is full of fake moves, there’s always the belief that “the market” is going against you.
+No matter what, the market is going for your stop, and by the time it is reached, the trend has reversed.
 How many times did you see that happening?
-I can tell right now that this happened many times for every trader and when things go really bad the tendency is to remove the stop loss or to widen it.
-This is a vital mistake.
-It can be that the trader thinks there is enough capital in the trading account, but the main idea is that no matter the reasoning, failing to cut your losses or to stick to the original trading plan is wrong and will lead to further losses.
-Possibly, it will lead to losing the trading account!
-The purpose of this article is to pinpoint the importance of money management and why sticking to your trading plan pays off in the long run.
+I can tell right now that this has happened many times for every trader, and when things go really bad the tendency is to remove the stop loss or to widen it.
+This is a crucial mistake.
+It could be that the trader thinks there is enough capital in the trading account, but the main idea is that no matter what the reasoning, failure to cut your losses or to stick to the original trading plan is wrong, and will lead to further losses.
+Indeed, it will possibly lead to losing the trading account!
+The purpose of this article is to pinpoint the importance of money management, and why sticking to your trading plan pays off in the long run.
 After all, what is the purpose of having a trading plan if you’re not able to follow it?

 Other educational materials